This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 The personal data collected by the EES includes:

-• data listed in your travel document
+• Data listed in your travel document

-• date and place of entry into and exit from a European country using the EES
+• Date and place of entry into and exit from a European country using the EES

-• biometric data (facial image and fingerprints)
+• Biometric data (facial image and fingerprints)

-• refusal of entry (if relevant)
+• Refusal of entry (if relevant)

-EU EES start date & delay
+EU EES start date

 EU EES countries list

-The EES will be enforced on all non-EU citizens travelling to the Schengen Area, regardless of their reason for travel.
+The EES will be enforced on all non-EU citizens traveling to the Schengen Area, regardless of their reason for travel.
 This system is also valid for visits with varying lengths of stay, either short or extended durations.

 The following 29 countries are part of the Schengen Area and will use the EES at their external borders at launch: